 Can I Use Frozen Rhubarb?

+Yes!
 I get this question a lot with rhubarb recipes.
-And while I absolutely prefer fresh rhubarb, for the very best texture, I do think that this pie would do well with frozen rhubarb.
+And while I absolutely prefer fresh rhubarb, this pie does well with frozen rhubarb, too.

 - Thaw the frozen rhubarb.